lamiavamp/log-analysis-udacity/README.md

 - The code is running on python3, make sure it is installed.
 To install `python3` in Mac use homebrew:
 `$ brew install python3`
 or follow [this link](https://realpython.com/installing-python) for other OS
-- You need to install python `psycopg2` module:
+- You need to install python `psycopg2` module using:
-`pip3 install psycopg2`
+`$ pip3 install psycopg2`

 ### Installation
-* clone the repository using git
+* Clone the repository using git
 `$ git clone https://github.com/lamiavamp/log-analysis-udacity.git`
 `$ cd log-analysis-udacity`

-* download the databse using [this link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
+* Download the databse using [this link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
-* unzip the file and run the following command to import it into the database `$ psql -d news -f newsdata.sql`
+* Unzip the file and run the following command to import it into the database `$ psql -d news -f newsdata.sql`

 ### Usage